 Pullouts/Organization – If you’re looking to create an especially high functioning, organized kitchen, you may choose to add built-in dividers, pullouts, and organization inserts.

-Drawer and Cabinet Hardware – knobs or pulls?
-The options for either are seemingly endless.
+Drawer and Cabinet Hardware –The kitchen cabinet trends are seemingly endless.
+Knobs or pulls?
 Shape, size, material, finish, color, there are unlimited hardware options to choose from.

 Countertop selections are another staple of your kitchen design.
 Not only are they a large part of your investment, but they are a focal item in the space.